hayride-dev/morphs/README.md

 We welcome contributions from the community!
 If you have a morph that you'd like to share, please submit a pull request.

-Currently, the easiest morph to develop is the `hayride:ai/model` morph, which provides LLM sepecific token formatting and encoding.
+Currently, the easiest morph to develop is the `hayride:ai/model` morph, which provides LLM specific token formatting and encoding.
 Adding model support is a great way to get started with morph development.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps: